Helmut Kirchberg: Life

 He went on to study mining at Freiberg, Aachen and Berlin, emerging in 1929 with an engineering degree.
-He stayed on at the Technical University of Berlin where he held a succession of junior academic post, and from where he received his doctorate in 1937 for work on "The processing of minerals according to their Thermal Properties" Between 1938 and 1943 he worked as a senior scientific research assistant at the Kaiser William Institute for Iron Research (as it was known at the time) in Düsseldorf.
-At the end of this period, in March 1943 he obtained his habilitation from the Aachen Technical Academy with a dissertation entitled "Steel frame Building Construction and its Impact on Adding Value" After this, starting in 1943, he worked as a Professor of Mining at the Breslau Technical Academy.
+He stayed on at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin) where he held a succession of junior academic post, and from where he received his doctorate in 1937 for work on "The processing of minerals according to their Thermal Properties" Between 1938 and 1943 he worked as a senior scientific research assistant at the Kaiser William Institute for Iron Research (as it was known at the time) in Düsseldorf.
+At the end of this period, in March 1943 he obtained his habilitation from the Technische Hochschule Aachen with a dissertation entitled "Steel frame Building Construction and its Impact on Adding Value" After this, starting in 1943, he worked as a Professor of Mining at the Technische Hochschule Breslau.

 War had resumed in September 1939 following a Nazi-Soviet Non-aggression pact that opened the way for a repeat partition of Poland between the two dictatorships.
 War ended in May 1945.
 By then Breslau had been besieged by the Red army for three months, before being surrendered on 6 May 1945.
 By that time in Breslau, along with the surrounding Silesian territories, a programme of wholesale ethnic cleansing was underway.
 At end of 1946 Breslau had become Wrocław and the ethnic German population had been replaced by an ethnic Polish population, many of those involved having themselves been expelled from territories in the east of Poland annexed by the Soviet Union.
 Helmut Kirchberg was expelled to the west, ending up in the Soviet occupation zone of what had previously been Germany.
 By 1946 he was working as an interpreter in the Central Administration for the Fuels industry.